 Note that businesses and corporate organisations have 'Organisation' in the ethnicity field.

-If multiple proceedings are taken against an alleged offender on one day, this is the method of proceeding for the most serious offence for which an alleged offender is proceeded against by court and non-court action.
+If multiple proceedings are taken against an alleged offender on one day, this field shows the method of proceeding for the most serious offence for which an alleged offender is proceeded against by court and non-court action.

 The most serious offence for which an alleged offender is proceeded against by court and non-court action.
 The nature of the offence is described using the ANZSOC group classification.

 The data in the Explore Adults Convicted in Court section are based on publicly available statistics released by the Ministry of Justice, via Statistics New Zealand's NZ.Stat tool.